 This Memorandum of Understanding will begin October 1, 2022, and remain in effect until September 30, 2024, unless revised or terminated.
 Furthermore, it is agreed that this MOU will be reaffirmed every two years.

-We, the undersigned hereby agree to the above procedures and principles adopted by the WATS MPO at their June 13, 2022 public meeting and amended at their February 13, 2023 public meeting
+We, the undersigned hereby agree to the above procedures and principles adopted by the WATS MPO at their June 13, 2022 public meeting.